antonpirker/testing-sentry/test-otel-kafka/README.md

 # Kafka Hello World Example with OpenTelemetry

 This is a minimal example of using Apache Kafka with the confluent-kafka Python library, instrumented with OpenTelemetry for observability.
-Traces are sent to Jaeger or the OpenTelemetry Collector for visualization and analysis.
+Traces are sent to Jaeger for visualization and analysis.

 ## Prerequisites

 1. Python 3.13+ (as specified in pyproject.toml)
-2. Docker installed (for running Kafka, Jaeger, and the OpenTelemetry Collector)
+2. Docker installed (for running Kafka, Jaeger)
 3. Required Python packages are automatically installed by the scripts using uv

 ## Setup and Running